wicklowtown/JestQuestBeta/README.md

 Version 0.06 - Lane switching added - though moving right is currently broken.

 Verion 0.07 - Minor fixes.
 Lane switching still broken.

+Version 0.08 - Lane switching is somewhat fixed, although double tapping on either left or right causes the character to return to the centre lane.